openorch/openorch/README.md

   </div>
 </p>

-Originally developed as a local ChatGPT alternative, OpenOrch quickly evolved into a robust, language-agnostic microservices platform to buil AI applications.
-This evolution was a natural progression, driven by its authors’ career-spanning expertise in microservices and their need for a comprehensive platform to build on.
+Originally built as a local ChatGPT alternative, OpenOrch rapidly evolved into a powerful, language-agnostic microservices platform for AI application development.

-At its core, OpenOrch serves as a shared backend—but it goes far beyond that.
-It functions as an orchestrator, reverse proxy, ORM, AI platform, user management tool, and more.
-By unifying a suite of essential tools, OpenOrch streamlines backend development, enabling you to build and deploy powerful applications with ease.

-Whether managing AI models, creating microservices, handling user authentication, or leveraging a wide range of other capabilities, OpenOrch provides a unified, developer-friendly foundation.
-By eliminating the need to reimplement common functionalities and reducing reliance on complex infrastructure components, OpenOrch simplifies setups and accelerates development—allowing you to focus on building, not managing.
+Highlights:

+- OpenOrch is like the "Angular" of the backend—a complete, language-agnostic framework designed for distributed systems and microservices.
+- It includes built-in services for common tasks like file uploads, downloads, user management, and more.
+- Reduces infrastructure complexity by functioning as a container orchestrator, reverse proxy, and more.
+- Supports multiple databases with its own built-in ORM.
+- Designed to integrate with various AI platforms, including LlamaCpp and StableDiffusion.

 ## Starting